gnenov89/BosnTours/README.md

 # BostonTours
-React-native ios App(Work in Progress)
+React-native Android/Ios App(Work in Progress)

+BostonTours is a guide to Historic Boston freedom trail with audio and video storyline.

+Work in progress - small team/lazy Developers Lol